adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 tar -xzf riscv-toolchain-rv32imac-x86_64-ubuntu.tar.gz
 ```

-- **What’s happening?**
 This decompresses and unpacks the toolchain archive.
 You should now see a new directory, often named `riscv-toolchain` or similar.

+> 💡 **Pro Tip:**
+> If you're unsure where the folder landed, try `ls` after extraction, or use `tar -tzf riscv-toolchain-rv32imac-x86_64-ubuntu.tar.gz | head` to preview the folder structure.

 ---